TRSU board agenda for May 5 | The Chester Telegraph

 TRSU board agenda for May 5

-The board of Two Rivers Supervisory Union will meet from 6 to 8 p.m. on Thursday, May 5 in the Art Room at Cavendish Town Elementary School, 573 Main St. in Proctorsville.
+The Two Rivers Supervisory Union board will hold its regular meeting at 6 p.m. on Thursday May 5, 2022 in the Art Room at Cavendish Elementary School and via Zoom.
+To join the meeting go to: https://trsu.zoom.us/j/85756476936

 II.
 Approval of Agenda: